The House on Heathcote Hill

 Historical view of the site

-Caleb Heathcote, a Loyalist from England, held several positions appointed by the Royal government, including as a member of His Majesty’s Council.
-Heathcote moved from England to the United States to pursue a political career, eventually becoming the Mayor of New York City.
+Caleb Heahcote (1665 - 1721) was one of the largest enslavers in Mamaroneck.
+A Loyalist from England, he held several positions appointed by the Royal government, including as a member of His Majesty’s Council.
+Heathcote moved from England to the United States to pursue a political career, eventually becoming the Mayor of New York City in 1711.

-Caleb's home on Heathcote Hill - a Mamaroneck landmark - was destroyed before the Revolutionary War.
+Caleb's home on Heathcote Hill – a Mamaroneck landmark – was destroyed before the Revolutionary War.
 Some theorize that Patriots burned it down, though this is not confirmed.
-It housed Caleb, his wife Martha, and their six children, providing a quiet refuge from his work in New York City.
+It housed Caleb along with his wife Martha and their six children, providing a quiet refuge from his work in New York City.
 Though the house is gone, a historical plaque marks its original foundation site.
 The Women's Club now stands in its place.

 Related family or prominent figures